Guitar amplifier pioneer Jim Marshall dies aged 88

 But the guitarist paid the full price for everything he purchased without delay.

-Marshall was awarded an OBE honor for services to the music industry and to charity, and he has donated millions of pounds to "worthy causes", according to his website.
+He received an OBE honour for services to the music industry and to charity, and he has donated millions of pounds to "worthy causes", according to his website.

 They included the Royal National Orthopaedic Hospital in Stanmore where he was reportedly treated for tuberculosis as a child.